BBVA/qed/rtd_docs/source/home/quickstart.rst

 1. Adding events.
 -----------------

-In this step the client only talk to  the QED server (no snapshot-store info required).
+In this step the client only interact with the QED server (no snapshot store info is required).
 The mandatory field here is the event to insert.

 So, let's insert 4 simple events: